JetBrains/teamcity-documentation/topics/managing-your-user-account.md

    ```Shell
    curl --header "Authorization: Bearer <token-value>" http://<host>:<port>/app/rest/builds
    ```

+In terms of 2020.2 EAP2, you can also add time-limited tokens which will be revoked after their expiration.

 You can manage tokens in __My Settings & Tools | Access Tokens__.
 Note that the token value is only available during token creation and is not possible for retrieval afterwards.